wix-incubator/async-flow/README.md

 AsyncFlow it can be either AFTaskMerger.BASIC or some custom method taking a task as a parameter and returning a merging task as a result.

-A BASIC merger as in example above just ignore a new added task if equal task (see method isTaksEqual() in example code) is already exists in queue.
+A BASIC merger as in example above just ignores a new added task if equal task (see method *isTaksEqual()* in example code) is already exists in queue.
 It also adds onSuccess and onError of a new task to existing one.

 ## AFManager